EikosPartners/jscatalyst/README.md

   // pass in the Vuex store, Vue Router, and the base URL of your api Vue.use(AuthPlugin, {store, router, baseURL: 'yourApiURL'})
 ```

+## Contributing
+JS Catalyst is an open source project so we gladly accept help with adding new features and new components!
+To contribute please follow these steps,
+- Fork the JS Catalyst repo
+- Create a new branch for your feature (`git checkout -b your-new-feature`)
+- Test your new feature/component in our sandbox environment by placing it in the **App.vue** file and running **npm start**
+- **Please make sure to include tests for your component or feature**
+- Commit your changes (`git commit -am 'Add new feature/component'`)
+- Push your code to your branch on Github (`git push origin your-new-feature`)
+- Create a pull request to be reviewed by our team

+For guidelines on how to create a new component please see the JS Catalyst docs.
+Thanks for your help!